A California Thursdays Success Story in Oakland Unified School District

 Ask Jennifer LeBarre, executive director of nutrition services at Oakland Unified School District (OUSD) how she transformed her district's widely modeled lunch program, and she'll tell you it happened by making small changes first, and then building on them.
 "You do what you can do when you can do it," says LeBarre.
 "We look for opportunities and take them."

-During the 2010–2011 school year, a team of expert consultants commissioned by CEL conducted a comprehensive Rethinking School Lunch Feasibility Study examining all aspects of district nutrition services.
+During the 2010–2011 school year, a team of expert consultants commissioned by the Center for Ecoliteracy conducted a comprehensive Rethinking School Lunch Feasibility Study examining all aspects of district nutrition services.
 The Oakland board of education unanimously adopted recommendations from the feasibility study as part of its Facilities Master Plan.
 In 2012, Oakland voters passed a $475 million bond measure (83.65 percent "yes" votes), with $40 million designated for food service facilities, including a central commissary, education center, and 1.5-acre instructional farm.
-CEL is the lead agency for the design and development of that project.
+The Center for Ecoliteracy is the lead agency for the design and development of that project.

 While a new central kitchen will solve many of the preparation and storage challenges that come with serving freshly prepared meals, it's not expected to be complete until 2017, and OUSD was eager to take advantage of opportunities to increase its local offerings more rapidly.

-One of those opportunities was to partner with CEL to pilot California Thursdays® — an innovative new collaboration between the Center, participating school districts, and allied organizations to serve healthy, freshly prepared school meals made from California-grown food.
+One of those opportunities was to partner with the Center for Ecoliteracy to pilot California Thursdays® — an innovative new collaboration between the Center, participating school districts, and allied organizations to serve healthy, freshly prepared school meals made from California-grown food.
 California Thursdays was created to be a "bite-sized implementation strategy," with a manageable target of offering one meal featuring California food per week.